 mid to late May, and should be avoided after significant rainstorms.

 Hitting the sidewall on a turn in the oak.

 an easy ride, so the 10 miles goes quickly.
-You can do a loop by combining
+The out-and-back will have

 View south on the newly-built trail north of Oak

 Hollow.
 All of that wierd-looking area at mid-right will soon be homes.

 The Sensei trail clings to the steep slope of Steep